dlguswo333/my-config/tmux/README.md

-Place `tmux.conf` file in your home directory.
+Place `.tmux.conf` file in your home directory.